Lifestyle Benefits: The Ultimate Guide

 What are lifestyle benefits?

-Lifestyle benefits are specialized employee perks that are offered above and beyond salary compensation – specifically those that support employee’s lives and goals outside the workplace.
+Lifestyle benefits are specialized employee perks offered above and beyond salary compensation – specifically those that support workers' lives and goals outside the workplace.

-New Call-to-actionThere are only a few federally mandate benefits that companies are legally required to offer, like Social Security and Medicaid, unemployment insurance, workers’ compensation insurance, and FMLA.
+There are only a few federally mandated benefits companies are legally required to offer, like Social Security and Medicaid, unemployment insurance, workers’ compensation insurance, and FMLA.

 Though not legally mandated, most companies offer a core benefits package of paid time off, medical insurance, and retirement options.
-Businesses offer benefits like these simply to stay competitive enough to attract and retain people.
+Businesses offer benefits like these to stay competitive enough to attract and retain people.
 Paid time off could include holidays, flexible vacation days, and sick leave.
 Medical insurance may include dental and/or vision insurance.
-And popular retirement options include 401K (with or without company match) or pension plans, etc.
+Popular retirement options include 401K (with or without company match) or pension plans, etc.

-Here's where we come to employee perks (a.k.a. fringe benefits, ancillary benefits, and/or voluntary benefits), which is a catch-all category for all the many non-salary benefits an employer might choose to offer.
-They can be broken down into many subcategories, but the boundaries are pretty murky.
+Here's where we come to employee perks (a.k.a. fringe benefits, ancillary benefits, and/or voluntary benefits), which is a catch-all category for the many non-salary benefits an employer might choose to offer.
+They can be broken down into various subcategories, but the boundaries are pretty murky.
 Most perks could easily fit into multiple subcategories.

 Why Offer Lifestyle Benefits?

-First and foremost, it’s a way to support the people who support you.
-After all, employees dedicate a large chunk (an average of 50%) of their waking hours to work.
-And 96% of them believe it’s important for their employers to demonstrate empathy.
-Employees can sense when their employer cares about their total wellbeing.
-In 2022, 80% of employers say that one of the important reasons to offer benefits is to “meet the needs of employees across all life stages and the diversity spectrum.”
+A_Better_Life_Apple_99949128First and foremost, it’s a way to support the people who support you.
+After all, employees dedicate a large chunk (an average of 50%) of their waking hours to work, and 87% of them feel more job satisfaction when they have empathetic leaders.
+Workers can sense when their employer cares about their well-being, leading 80% of employers to conclude that one of the important reasons to offer benefits is to “meet the needs of employees across all life stages and the diversity spectrum.”

 Need another reason to offer lifestyle benefits?
 They’re relatively inexpensive compared to a pay raise, and yet, they can have an even greater emotional impact.
-In other words, they make a big difference to employees, but have a small impact on the budget.
+In other words, they make a big difference to workers but have a small impact on the budget.

 Lifestyle Benefits Work – Here’s Why

-New Call-to-actionPlus, many companies are reporting that lifestyle benefits directly increase engagement and productivity.
-This happened even after the pandemic (and the resulting shift toward remote work that followed) revealed that competitive pay alone wasn’t enough to keep people fully engaged.
+Plus, many companies are reporting lifestyle benefits directly increase engagement and productivity.
+This happened even after the pandemic (and the resulting shift toward remote work that followed) revealed competitive pay alone wasn’t enough to keep people fully engaged.

 2. Lifestyle benefits are easily adjusted to changing economic stressors.

-time piggy bankIt’s true that money will fix many of life’s current woes: inflation, student loan debt, increasing rent… The simplest answer may seem to be giving employees more money in the form of pay raises.
+Money will indeed fix many of life’s current woes: inflation, student loan debt, increasing rent, etc. The simplest answer may seem to be giving workers more money in the form of pay raises.
 However, compensation increases can be a long-term solution applied to a temporary problem.
 It’s not sustainable for most employer budgets.
 Even more importantly, (and this may surprise you) it doesn’t have the same emotional impact as directly acknowledging and addressing the issues your workforce is currently facing.

 3. Lifestyle benefits are inclusive.